danielabar/meblog/src/markdown/testing-faraday-with-rspec.md

 ## 2. Faraday Stubbing

-Fortunately, Faraday provides a cleaner solution for testing, but this will require some refactoring and introducing several new concepts.
+Fortunately, Faraday provides a cleaner solution for testing, which will be explained in this section.
+This will require some refactoring and introducing several new concepts.

 ### Faraday Connection

 First, to fix the issue of code duplication - that every request to the API requires repeating the base url and common parameters.
 Faraday provides a `Faraday::Connection` object to store common configuration.
-Then subsequent http requests such as `get`, `post`, etc. can be made on the connection object.
+Subsequent http requests such as `get`, `post`, etc. can be made on the connection object.

 To create a connection object, call `Faraday.new`.
 For example, the `today` method on `WeatherClient` could be written like this: